janscience/ESensors/docs/install.md

 # Installation

-First, make sure that you install all the libraries needed by Sensors.
+First, make sure that you install all the libraries needed by ESensors.

 ## Dependencies

-The Sensors library is based on the following libraries:
+The ESensors library is based on the following libraries:

 - [SdFat version2](https://github.com/greiman/SdFat)
 - [SparkFun BME280](https://github.com/sparkfun/SparkFun_BME280_Arduino_Library)